Certified randomness in tight space: Estimating physical crosstalk

-\section{Estimating physical crosstalk}
+\section{Estimating physical crosstalk $\sigma$}

 In order to define the set of admissible HVMs associated to our implementation, we allow a limited amount of information between the subsystems of Alice and Bob, due to crosstalk between the components (see Fig.\ref{fig:crosstalk}).
 This means that the admissible HVMs can have a positive signalling fraction $\sigma$, for some $\sigma$ that can be characterised either by an upstream partial characterisation of the devices or through an on-the-fly estimation based on the statistics of the inputs and outputs collected during the protocol.
+The first approach requires a device-dependent physical analysis of the setup, while the second approach is semi-device-independent: it derives a crosstalk estimate only from the observed input-output correlations, hence its device-independent characterisation, and then relate it to the underlying crosstalk via an assumption on the device.
+We follow the second one here and assume that $\sigma$ is related to the amount of signalling observed empirically.
+This assumption is well-founded if the devices were fabricated by an honest provider, i.e. were not programmed to act maliciously in order to function with a high level of crosstalk while keeping the empirically observable signalling low.
+In that case, an eavesdropper can only take advantage of flaws in the implementation and deterioration of the devices with time to try and predict the outputs.

-We follow the second approach here and relate $\sigma$ to the amount of signalling observed empirically.
-More precisely, we assume that our implementation obeys the laws of quantum mechanics, and we thus take $\sigma = \mathsf{SF}_3$, where $\mathsf{SF}_{\ell}$ is the extension of $\SF$ obtained by replacing the non-signalling set with the set of quantum correlations approximated at the $\ell^{th}$ level of the NPA hierarchy~\cite{NPA2007Bounding, NPA2008Convergent} (see details in the Methods and formal definition in Appendix \ref{app:ThProtocol}).
+More precisely, we assume that our implementation obeys the laws of quantum mechanics, and we thus take $\sigma = \mathsf{SF}_{\ell}$, where $\mathsf{SF}_{\ell}$ is the extension of $\SF$ obtained by replacing the non-signalling set with the set of quantum correlations approximated at the $\ell^{th}$ level of the NPA hierarchy~\cite{NPA2007Bounding, NPA2008Convergent}.
+The reasoning for that choice is the following: if we instead took $\sigma = \mathsf{SF} \leq \SF_{\ell}$, an adversarial quantum strategy consisting in preparing a distribution $p_{\mathrm{adv}}$ such that $S(p_{\mathrm{adv}})$ is high, $\SF(p_{\mathrm{adv}})$ is low and the output distribution for the distinguished context is biased for the benefit of the adversary wouldn't be discarded by our analysis, while preparing such a behaviour quantumly requires more than $\sigma$ signalling.

+We give the formal definition of $\mathsf{SF}_{\ell}$ in Appendix~\hyperref[app:fractions]{A}, along with some properties of this measure and a comparison to the crosstalk measure introduced by Silman et al. in~\cite{SPM2013Device}.